pat/blog/_posts/2016-01-03-music-is-magic.markdown

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">I thought A Swingin’ Bella Christmas couldn’t get any better.
 I was wrong. <a href="https://twitter.com/paulkelly">@paulkelly</a> just sung How to Make Gravy ️ <a href="https://t.co/0tmy3KivAD">pic.twitter.com/0tmy3KivAD</a></p>&mdash; Pat Allan (@pat) <a href="https://twitter.com/pat/status/679243070315954176">December 22, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 A high bar was set in the first half of the gig, but things got even better after the intermission - all performers returned for more songs, and the added audience participation for the classic carols increased the fun.
 Then, to bring the evening to a close, Tripod, Eddie Perfect, and Paul Kelly combined to sing *Meet Me in the Middle of the Air* a cappella - a song originally by Paul Kelly, but also [regularly performed by Tripod and Perfect](https://www.youtube.com/watch?v=aJ2Okj9dCp0).
-This was the first time all five had sung the song together!
+Much like the aforementioned performance of *I Am the Antichrist to You*, the room fell silent to immerse themselves in the beauty of the moment.

-<blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">a proper life highlight this year.
-Best Christmas ever. <a href="https://t.co/wJ07l6CBYW">https://t.co/wJ07l6CBYW</a></p>&mdash; Tripod Actual (@TripodActual) <a href="https://twitter.com/TripodActual/status/679432292821917697">December 22, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">The best moment of the night.
+Paul Kelly was an arms length away but I had to close my eyes &amp; let it wash over me <a href="https://t.co/Ugz918TvYd">https://t.co/Ugz918TvYd</a></p>&mdash; Jessica Walton (@JessHealyWalton) <a href="https://twitter.com/JessHealyWalton/status/679274391834787840">December 22, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Even if I had attended this gig alone, it would have been a brilliant night.
 However, I was lucky enough to have several dear friends join me.
 None had attended A Swingin' Bella Christmas before, and all adored the evening - which made the experience all the more magnificent.
 A perfect final gig for the year.